AJGreaves/portrait-artist/README.md

 * Build brand awareness.
 * Provide high quality examples of the artist's drawings and paintings.
 * Drive sales in the form of first contact (via the contact page) that will then lead to a sales call with the artist.
-* Excellent UX to keep potential clients on site long enough to place an order.
+* Excellent UX to keep potential clients on site long enough to fill out the contact form.

 The customer goals of this website are:
 * Searching for high quality, bespoke artwork for their home or treasured gift.